Social Services

 2. Everyone has the right to access adequate high-quality resources to enable them to participate fully in society and additional services and supports should be targeted to disadvantaged people and sectors.

-3. Everyone should be able to access high quality housing, health, education and social services and support to meet their needs.
+3. Everyone should have equitable access to high quality housing, health, education and employment supports to meet their needs.

-4. Everyone regardless of visa status who are in serious need for any reason have the right to necessary income support and essential services.
+4. Everyone regardless of visa status who is in serious need for any reason has the right to necessary income support and essential services.

 5. Growing wealth and income inequality is one of the greatest challenges that is faced by Australia and must be addressed.